 - Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the participating children to meet the State’s student academic achievement standards, and growth goals as follows:

 - Using a Balanced Literacy approach which incorporates comprehension, decoding, and phonics.
 These elements will be done at the child’s specific reading level.

 - Building and Title I aide support – all aides meet highly qualified guidelines.

 - All teaching faculty are state certified and meet Act 48 professional development requirements.

-- Hold parent-teacher conferences (at least annually) during which this compact will be discussed as it relates to the individual child’s achievement.
+- Hold parent-teacher conferences (at least annually) during which this compact will be discussed as it relates to the individual child’s achievement and growth.

 - Individual teachers make numerous phone, email and personal contacts beyond these specific dates

-- Provide parents with frequent reports on their children’s progress.
+- Provide parents with access to frequent reports on their children’s progress.

 - Progress can be monitored through 24/7 access to children’s report cards throughout the year.